samlan24/zero_day/README.md

-ubuntu repo
+#ubuntu repo test
-An intro to git on vm
+- An intro to git on vm